15 Classic least squares

 15.3.1 Estimator of \(\sigma_{\text{u}}^2\)

-The OLS estimator do not depend on variance of the residuals \(\sigma_{\text{u}}^2\) and it is not possible to obtain in one step both the estimators.
+The OLS estimator does not depend on the variance of the residuals \(\sigma_{\text{u}}^2\) and it is not possible to obtain both estimators in one step.

-Let’s define an unbiased estimator of the population variance \(\sigma_{\text{u}}^2\) as: \[ \hat{s}_{\text{u}}^2 = \frac{\hat{\mathbf{u}}(\mathbf{b}^{\tiny \text{OLS}})^{\top} \hat{\mathbf{u}}(\mathbf{b}^{\tiny \text{OLS}})}{n-k-1} \text{.} \] Note that if also an intercept is included the denominator became \(n-k-1\).
-In general the regression variance overestimate the true variance \(\sigma_{\text{u}}^2\), i.e. \[ \hat{s}_{\text{r}}^2 = k\sigma_{\text{u}}^2 + g(\mathbf{b}, \mathbf{X}), \quad g(\mathbf{b}, \mathbf{X}) \ge 0 \text{.} \] Only in the special case where \(b_1 = b_2 = \dots = b_k = 0\) in population, then \(g(\mathbf{b}, \mathbf{X}) = 0\) and also the regression variance produces a correct estimate of \(\sigma_{\text{u}}^2\).
+Proposition 15.5 (Unbiased estimator of sigma_u^2) Let’s define an unbiased estimator of the population variance \(\sigma_{\text{u}}^2\) as: \[ \hat{s}_{\text{u}}^2 = \frac{\hat{\mathbf{u}}(\mathbf{b}^{\tiny \text{OLS}})^{\top} \hat{\mathbf{u}}(\mathbf{b}^{\tiny \text{OLS}})}{n-k} \text{.} \] In the notation used here, \(k\) is the number of columns of \(\mathbf{X}\), including the intercept when it is present.
+Therefore, the residual degrees of freedom are \(n-k\).
+If \(k\) is used to count only the non-constant regressors, the same denominator is written as \(n-k-1\).
+In general, the regression variance overestimates the true variance \(\sigma_{\text{u}}^2\), i.e. \[ \mathbb{E}\{\hat{s}_{\text{r}}^2\} = \sigma_{\text{u}}^2 + g(\mathbf{b}, \mathbf{X}), \quad g(\mathbf{b}, \mathbf{X}) \ge 0 \text{.} \] Only in the special case where \(b_2 = \dots = b_k = 0\) in population, then \(g(\mathbf{b}, \mathbf{X}) = 0\) and also the regression variance produces a correct estimate of \(\sigma_{\text{u}}^2\).

 Estimator of \(\sigma^2_{\text{u}}\)